amitrai12018/amitrai12018.github.io/_posts/2026-06-07-grpo-explained.md

 This is the part that often gets skipped.

-The objective value itself is not the final answer.
-It is used to compute gradients.
+The objective value itself is not directly optimized.
+Instead, it is used to compute gradients that determine how the model parameters should change.

 The optimizer computes: